wp-plugins/prosperent-suite/trunk/README.txt

 * **Join for free-** All of our competitors charge you a monthly fee to access their data and tools.
 We don't!
 Plain and simple, if you don't make money, we don't make money.

 == Screenshots ==

+1. The ProsperShop
+2. The product page for a product that was clicked on in the ProsperShop
+3. The ProsperInsert in a sidebar widget
+4. The Auto-Linker showing an image and phrase linked to the merchant
+5. ProsperLinks has turned the merchant links on the logos into affiliate URLs
+6. ProsperAds running

 == Installation ==